SEEING IS BELIEVING

 What we see and what a camera sees are not the same.
 We can exploit this difference and allow the camera to reveal aspects of the world around us that we do not normally perceive.
 Understanding how to do this requires an understanding of human vision as well as photography.

 The process by which an image is formed in our eyes is similar to the way an image is formed in a camera.
 The lens in our eye focuses light onto the retina in the back of the eye, stimulating light-sensitive neurons (photoreceptors) which send electrical impulses to the brain.
 The brain then interprets the impulses it’s receiving as color, intensity, shapes, faces and so on.
 Interestingly, the image we perceive at the conscious level is not the exactly the same as the image striking the retina.
-For example, the image on the retina is upside down, so the brain inverts the image before it reaches our conscious level.
+For example, the image on the retina is two dimensional, upside down, and contains wavelengths of light that our photoreceptors cannot detect.
+Our brain inverts the image and creates the illusion of three dimensions before it reaches our conscious level.
 The brain’s job here is to make us aware of information that benefits our survival, so exact faithfulness to the actual image - that is, reality - can be sacrificed to reduce brain processing requirements, facilitate interpretation, and decrease reaction time.
 At the conscious level. we “see” the image we need to see, not necessarily an exact recreation of all that there is to see.
 It is the brain, not the eye, that does the seeing.
-We “see” the lion rushing toward us, but not the geese flying overhead or the sunset in the background.
+We “see” the car rushing toward us, but not the geese flying overhead or the sunset in the background.

 COLOR.
 Colors are all in our head.
 Our brain creates what we see as color as a way to better distinguish details in the world around us.
 In fact, there is no way to determine if the color one person sees as red, for example, is the same as what another person sees as red.
-Our retinas determine the colors in an image using three types of photoreceptors (cones), each sensitive to different wavelengths of light - red, green, and blue.
-Another type of photoreceptor (rods) only responds to light intensity.
-Depending upon the degree by which different cones are stimulated, the brain is able to distinguish at least a million different colors.
+Our retinas respond to the light striking its surface using three types of photoreceptors (cones), each sensitive to different wavelengths of light - red, green, and blue.
+Another type of retina photoreceptor (rods) only responds to light intensity.
+Depending upon the degree by which different rods and cones are stimulated, the brain is able to distinguish at least a million different combinations of wavelengths, which our brain interprets as different colors.
 But there is nothing intrinsically “red” about 700 nm light, nor “blue” about 400 nm light.
-When there is not enough light to stimulate the cones, the rods take over, and our colorful world fades into black and white.
+Cone receptors are much less sensitive to light than the rods, so when light intensity is low the rods take over, and our colorful world fades into black and white.

 MOTION.
 Unlike a camera, which captures static images, vision is a continuous process.
 Our brains are continuously monitoring the input from our eyes, looking for information that needs to come to our consciousness.
-Motion, where an objects position relative to the rest of the scene, could represent a threat so gets a high priority.
-However, detecting, processing and interpreting requires a finite amount of time, so some motion happens faster that we can perceive it.
-That is why movies, which are a series of static images presented at a rate of about 24 images per second, appear to us as continuous motion.
-Other motion, such as the beating of a humminbird’s wings, are even faster and appear to us as a blur.
+Motion, where an objects position changes relative to the rest of the scene, could represent a threat so gets a high priority.
+However, detecting, processing and interpreting motion requires a finite amount of time.
+Motion that happens significantly faster than the time it takes to process a visual image becomes a blur or invisible to us, which is why we cannot resolve the beating of a hummingbird’s wings or see a bullet traveling from the barrel of a gun.
+Conversely, our brains perceive continuous motion from from a sequence of static images, such as in movies, which are actually a series of static images presented sequentially at a rate of about 24 images per sec.

 SUMMARY.
 What we “see” is not a completely faithful representation of reality.
-Our vision is constrained by the limits of the photoreceptors in our retinas, the speed of our image processors (brains), and the brain’s evolutionary biases that filter the information reaching our conscious level.
+Our vision is constrained by the limits of the photoreceptors in our retinas, the speed of our image processors (brains), and the brain’s evolutionary biases and evaluation systems that filter what information reaches our conscious level.

 REVEALING MORE REALITY THROUGH PHOTOGRAPHY